 Annuities

 With a $3 million nest egg, annuities could play a strategic role.
 Allocating a portion to a deferred annuity could ensure guaranteed income starting at 65, reducing the burden on your investment portfolio in later years.
 However, given your strong savings, flexibility and liquidity might be more valuable than locking funds into an annuity contract.
-Carefully weighing the pros and cons — with help from a financial advisor, if you prefer — is key.
+Carefully weighing the pros and cons, with help from a financial advisor, can be key.

 Bottom Line